Phone died before you've seen the headline act? Nightmare. Here's some battery saving tips to help your phone make it through festival season.

-Like turning of mobile data, switching off automatic app updates for the stuff you’re not using can help save power.
+Like turning off mobile data, switching off automatic app updates for the stuff you’re not using can help save power.
 You can then put the juice you’ve saved to better use updating your Insta story, for example.

 A portable charger means you’ve got extra power on hand when you need it.
-We’d recommend picking 1 that will give your phone at least a full charge.
+We’d recommend picking one that will give your phone at least a full charge.
 You can check this by dividing the chargers mAh rating by your phone’s battery capacity.